LaurieOu/Free-or-For-Sale/README.md

 - [ ] Log in / Log out
 - [ ] Locate specific university's Free or For Sale page
 - [ ] See sale items from 11 different categories
-- [ ] Users can Create, read, edit, and delete Listings
+- [ ] Users can Create and browse Listings
-- [ ] Buyers and sellers can message each other
-- [ ] Users can like, comment, or star a listing
+- [ ] Users can like or comment on a listing
-- [ ] Users can track their sell and stared items

 ## Design Docs
 * [View Wireframes][views]